Dan-Hill95/Spatially_Varying_SH/Readme.md

 For the numerical continuation of localised dihedral patterns in the planar quadratic-cubic Swift-Hohenberg equation with a spatial heterogeneity, see the folder 'Continuation'.

-For reproducing figures regarding the linear stability problem, see the folder `Stability'
+For reproducing figures regarding the linear stability of the trivial state, see the folder `Stability'.